St Joseph's Co-Ed School, Bhopal: Campus

 The school's campus is located in Bhopal's E-6 Arera Colony.
 It has a main playground with three other small playgrounds.
 There is a separate kindergarten building with an auditorium that is more like a room.
 It is the biggest school in Bhopal in terms of strength, with more than 5000 students.
-Each class is divided into seven sections.
+Each class is divided into eight sections.

 Academics

 The school has classes in English and Hindi mediums of instruction.
 It has classes from Standard nursery to XII.